Learning to Compare Relation: Semantic Alignment for Few-Shot Learning

-We compare our method with the state-of-the-art approaches on miniImageNet dataset, omniglot dataset, and CUB dataset with several learning settings.
-As represented in Table \ref{table:miniImageNet}, Table \ref{table:omniglot}, and Table \ref{table:CUB}, our proposed method outperforms other methods significantly.
+We compare our method with other representative methods on the Omniglot dataset and CUB dataset, whose results are listed in Table \ref{table:omniglot} and Table \ref{table:CUB} respectively.
+It should be noted that, on the CUB dataset, the performance of our method is on par with FEAT under 5-way 5-shot setting, and even better than FEAT by 0.7\% under 1-shot setting.
+The experimental results demonstrate the effectiveness of our method, especially for fine-grained dataset.
 The proposed method not only pays more attention to the relation information inside images, which is insensitive to the absolute value, but it can also encourage the network to learn locally-consistent essential features shared among images from the same class.
 As a result, it allows for high representation quality and a generic system robust to content misalignment and noise.